xijo/betterplace_apidocs/sections/volunteering_list.md

       "city": "kamuli",
       "country": "Uganda",
-      "title": "Give the children ideas,knowledge and support to become responsible citizens", "description": "The opportunity of the volunteers is guiding and counseling the community and teaching the young generation on how to behave in the orphanage life they are in.\r\nThe volunteers are required to pay for their transport to kiyunga in kisozi sub county in kamuli district.\r\nThe organization offers accommodation, feeding and some others the organization can afford.They willbe secured by the organization.for more inquiry  contact this(caomera@gmail.com)", "carrier": {
+      "title": "Give the children ideas,knowledge and support to become responsible citizens", "description": "The opportunity of the volunteers is guiding and counseling the community and teaching the young generation on how to behave in the orphanage life they are in.<br>The volunteers are required to pay for their transport to kiyunga in kisozi sub county in kamuli district.<br>The organization offers accommodation, feeding and some others the organization can afford.They willbe secured by the organization.for more inquiry  contact this(caomera@gmail.com)", "carrier": {
         "latitude": 0.9386024,
         "longitude": 33.1197774,